eliferbay/eliferbay.github.io/_pages/about.md

 Welcome to my web-site!

 I'm a PhD candidate in Economics at Istanbul University.
-My research focuses on the intersection of education, migration, gender, and culture.
-My dissertation, specifically examines the intergenerational educational mobility and inequality dynamics in Turkey.
+My research interests lie at the intersection of education, migration, gender, and culture.
+Specifically, my dissertation focuses the intergenerational educational mobility and inequality dynamics in Turkey.

 Jekyll will render your [publications page](https://eliferbay.github.io/publications/) automatically.